jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part2.md

       1a:   46c0            nop                     ; (mov r8, r8)

-So first off objdump is trying to be helpful interpreting our **_string** data as instructions and we can just ignore that.

-I am referring to this stuff.

-       .short  0x622f
-       .word   0x732f6e69
-       .short  0x0068
-       nop                     ; (mov r8, r8)

-The compiler also stuck a **nop** instruction at the end to 4-byte align the code.
+The compiler stuck a **nop** instruction at the end to 4-byte align the code.

 The real problem is our offset calculation from **pc** to point to the address of our string "/bin/sh".